dasarpai/old.dasarpai.github.io/_dsblog/2024-08-02-LLM-Security-and-Ethics-Considerations.md

 In summary, while GPT-3.5 and GPT-4 can be used for fine-tuning with highly sensitive data, it is crucial to carefully manage data security and compliance to protect sensitive information.

-## Models like Llama 3.1 8b is equally power like gpt4.0.
-That model is available for download then shouldn't I use that for my banking or health sector data to build AI features in my product?
+## Question: Models like Llama 3.1 8b is equally power like gpt4.0.
+Llama model is available for download then shouldn't I use it for my banking or health sector data to build AI features in my product?

 Using models like Llama 3.1 8B for highly sensitive sectors such as banking or health can be a viable option, but it involves several considerations: